-The global circulating tumor cells market size is estimated to reach USD 24.96 billion by 2030, expanding at a CAGR of 12.2% from 2025 to 2030, according to a new report by Grand View Research, Inc. This is attributed to rising prevalence of cancer worldwide, increasing demand for non-invasive cancer diagnostic tools, and advancements in circulating tumor cells (CTC) technologies.
+The global circulating tumor cells market size is estimated to reach USD 38.95 billion by 2033, registering to grow at a CAGR of 13.92% from 2026 to 2033, according to a new report by Grand View Research, Inc. This is attributed to rising prevalence of cancer worldwide, increasing demand for non-invasive cancer diagnostic tools, and advancements in circulating tumor cells (CTC) technologies.

 In recent years, CTCs are increasingly used for determining the prognosis of cancer and helping clinicians decide the type of therapy required for cancer treatment.
 CTCs have wide applications in several areas of cancer management—early detection of cancer, risk assessment of cancer recurrence, guidance for therapies, and continuous monitoring of a patient during cancer treatment.
 The development of various tumor markers utilizing CTCs, which can be used to diagnose or monitor cancer, is expected to boost the adoption of CTCs over the forecast period.
 Therefore, it can be concluded that the detection of CTCs in the peripheral blood of patients with cancer acts as a promising diagnostic tool.
 For instance, quantitation and genomic profiling of CTCs enables cost-effective & accurate noninvasive monitoring of prostate cancer.
 The detection of CTCs is predictive for survival of cancer patients.